DesignInTheBlack/Elevate/README.md

    CSS frameworks often prioritize flexibility, relying on intuition and human judgment to maintain consistency.
 This creates friction for teams that value predictable workflows, reliable validation, and build-time guarantees.

 - **Elevate’s Innovation:**
-   By leveraging **structured token and rule definitions**, AST parsing, and **compiler-driven validation**, Elevate brings engineering principles to front-end styling.
-Developers benefit from a predictable, reliable workflow that aligns with modern software practices.
+   By leveraging **structured token and rule definitions** and **compiler-driven validation**, Elevate brings engineering principles to front-end styling.
+Developers benefit from a predictable, reliable workflow that aligns with modern software practices and keeps you in sync with your design system.

 **Key Differentiator:**
 Elevate CSS transforms styling into a rigorously engineered system, enabling **long-term maintainability and reliability**.